Updated on August 30 2021

-When we talk about the death rate of COVID-19 there is always a big problem.
-Why?
-Because there isn’t a clear definition of what is COVID-19 death and we don’t actually know how many people died from COVID-19.
+COVID-19 death rate is in the news every day but yet there isn’t a clear definition of what is COVID-19 death.
+That is true – we don’t actually know how many people died from COVID-19.

 What does what you read above mean?
 It means one and only thing.
 COVID-19 death rate is overestimated.
 All numbers you hear every day for over a year are wrong.
 Think about it again: if someone tests positive and dies from an accident is a COVID-19 death.
 We don’t know how many people actually died from COVID-19.
 If you hear or read somewhere, ask the source how many are really COVID-19 not with a positive test.
 Health authorities must answer it.
 They get away with it from such a long time and pushing inhumane agenda of making us practically slaves with no right to decide what’s good for our health.